RobinGhosh64/Test3in1/README.md

     npm install
     npm start OR node server.js

-To deploy to Azure, create a App Service Plan, crank up a blank Web App using Windows/NodeJS LTS 12settings of the App Service.
+To deploy to Azure, create a App Service Plan, crank up a blank Web App using Windows/NodeJS LTS 12 settings of the App Service.
 Make sure your website renders with a Microsoft Developer page.
 Go to the App Settings and add these 7 variables.
 Then go to the Deployment Center and pull this repository using the 4 steps of CI/CD.
 Make sure you go via External option.
-You also have a choice to pull the code to your local workbench and then use the Publish option from VSC or AZ CLI to push this application onto the newly created App Service.
+You also have a choice to pull the code to your local machine, build it and then publish from Visual Studio Code OR use Azure CLI to push this application onto the newly created App Service.

-When you access the website, if everything is good it should display
+If your configurations are good, when you access the website, it should display

-SAlesforce: Connected, Blob Storage: Success, SQL Server: To test SQL use /run?SQL=select * from yourtable
+Salesforce: Connected, Blob Storage: Success, SQL Server: To test SQL use /run?SQL=select * from yourtable

-To test SQL, Run <website.azurewebsites.net/run?sql=select * from yourtable
+To test SQL, On your browser, Run <website.azurewebsites.net/run?sql=select * from yourtable

 **To pull the latest code into your existing web app.
 Follow these steps**

 Go to **Deployment Center** and then use the **Sync** button on your right to repull the code again.
     This should download the latest code and republish your app.

 Give it 30 seconds.
 Go back to the website.
-Verify it shows **To test SQL user /run?sql=select * from table** This is a must.
+Verify it shows **To test SQL user /run?sql=select * from table**

-To test SQL, Run <website.azurewebsites.net/run?sql=select * from yourtable
+I have added connectivity to Postgres Server and Oracle Server

 Hope this works!

+roghos@microsoft.com  Robin Ghosh